 Through tattooing his name and ID number onto his skin, David Peréz Karmadavis and his fellow participants make a stand against the socio-political conditions in Guatemala, where Police bureaucracy stands in for incompetence in tracing the bodies of the disappeared.

 In ‘Piel/Skin’, Regina José Galindo effectively eliminates the outside markers of her femininity as she shaves all her body hair at the 49th Venice Biennale.
-In the hope of investigating her own vulnerability as a woman from a third world country, she walks naked through the city’s streets, her determination visible in every stride.
+In the hope of investigating her own vulnerability, she walks naked through the city’s streets.

 PIEL is a contemporary response to ‘Skin Digging’ and forms part of the exhibition.